 Saving energy is a priority for most homeowners and renters.
 Unfortunately, many people think going ‘green’ with their homes necessitates expensive home remodeling projects, such as installing a new roof.
-While these renovations can certainly make a significant difference on your annual energy costs, there are tons of easy and cost-effective ways to reduce your energy usage, increase your savings, and help you make a positive environmental impact during the fall season, and throughout the rest of the year.
+While these renovations can certainly make a significant difference in your annual energy costs, there are tons of easy and cost-effective ways to reduce your energy usage, increase your savings, and help you make a positive environmental impact during the fall season, and throughout the rest of the year.

 1. Take advantage of the sun

-Energy from the sun is free, and taking advantage or maximizing the use of what’s known as passive solar techniques can enhance your energy savings.
+Energy from the sun is free, and taking advantage of or maximizing the use of what’s known as passive solar techniques can enhance your energy savings.

 - In the fall, open the curtains on your home’s south and/or west-facing windows to permit the sun’s light to naturally heat your home.
 At night, close these curtains to reduce drafts and escaping heat.

 - Consider planting deciduous trees close to south, west, and east-facing windows.
 These will provide shade during the summer, but, as the leaves drop during fall, they’ll allow sunlight through your windows during the colder months.

 2. Take control of the thermostat

 - Try to keep your thermostat adjusted to as low as possible during the times you’re awake or home.
 When you’re away or asleep, turn it back between 10 and 15 degrees.
 If you keep these adjustments in 8-hour increments, you can save an average of 10 percent on energy costs.

 - Consider installing a programmable thermostat for easy and automatic temperature set backs and returns.

 3. Locate and seal home air leaks